itacode/koa-starter/README.md

 # koa-starter
-This is a basic template powered by the latest version of Koa.js.
-It makes easier start bulding applications to serve static websites and APIs.
+Basic scaffold to start a TypeScript Koa.js microservice.

-## Platforms and Environment Variables
+## Platform and Environment Variables

-### Platforms
+### Platform
 **Platform** is a way to specify an environment file to be loaded by `dotenv`.
 For example if you want `.env.production` to be loaded, you need to set `PLATFORM=production` env variable before starting the app.
 If you don't set `PLATFORM`, it defaults to `production`.